palmdrop/fveld-living-drone/notes.md

   * should sketch have the same level of detail regardless of screen size?
   * or should it scale, i.e less complexity for smaller screens?

-- [ ] if growth doesn't make progress or tries to spawn too many new branches without growing in the right direction, terminate
+- [X] if growth doesn't make progress or tries to spawn too many new branches without growing in the right direction, terminate
   * this may happen if user sets gravity to be contrary to the desired growth direction
   * one way of stopping it is to kill the growth if it does not consume leaves fast enough
+  * FIX: Just make sure max number of steps is set low enough.